robobee-repos/nextcloud-docker/SHORT.md

-ownCloud image that runs as non-privileged user.
+Nextcloud image that runs as non-privileged user.